 As part of such missions, the duties of the Strategic Committee include:

-The Strategic Committee is composed of Pierre Vareille (Chairman), BWGI (represented by João Salles) and Michel Giannuzzi.
+The Strategic Committee is composed of Mr. Pierre Vareille (Chairman), BW Gestão de Investimentos Ltda. (represented by Mr. João Salles), Mr. Didier Debrosse and Mr. Michel Giannuzzi.